Learn How to Paint a Tomato, one stroke at a time. Easy beginner painting lesson.

 One of my favorite summer treats is fresh from the garden tomatoes!
-That being said I also love painting them.
+That being said I also love painting them too.

 This is great for garden projects like garden bed markers, garden signs or whatever you can dream up.
 A video is included at the end of this post.

-With a number 12 flat brush base coat the entire tomato with a darker red, I used True Burgundy by FolkArt.
+With a number 12 flat brush base coat the entire tomato with a darker red, I used True Burgundy (full supply list at end of post)

 I have said this before but if you are new here I will state it again, reds in bottle craft acrylics are not very opaque so you need to base coat many of your projects when using them.

-After that coat dries (I used a blow dryer to speed up the process) you come back and add another coat of paint with Tomato Red, also by FolkArt.
+After the aase coat dries (I used a blow dryer to speed up the process) you come back and add another coat of paint with Tomato Red, also by FolkArt.

-Now double load your brush with True Burgundy and Tomato Red, work it into your brush well so the colors blend across the brush. (if you need to see how I double load watch the beginning of the Radish video)
+Double load your brush with True Burgundy and Tomato Red, work it into your brush well so the colors blend across the brush.
+(I have an entire post of Basic Brush strokes, click here is you wish to see it and learn what double loading is)

 Stroke around the outside of the tomato to add shading.